 Furthermore, as of 2014, the movie became the tenth highest-grossing domestic film in South Korea.
 Aside from Oscar-winning Parasite, Ho’s other critically acclaimed movies include Antartic Journal(2005), The Host(2006), Mother(2009), Okja(2017), and few other short films.

 Talking about the man behind the iconic movie, Bong Joon Ho was born in the small city of Daegu, South Korean.
 The youngest child of father Bong Sang-gyun and mother, Park So-young, he has four other siblings.

-As for his education, Bong Joon Ho went to Yonsei University in 1988 and graduated with a major in Sociology in the year 1995.
-Being a hot and happening hotbed of South Korean democracy movement, Ho actively participated in such activities.
+As for his education, Bong Joon Ho went to Yonsei University in 1988 and graduated with a major in Sociology in 1995.
+Being a hot and happening hotbed of the South Korean democracy movement, Ho actively participated in such activities.